 Statement of the Central Limit Theorem;

 Introduction to the statistical software R.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Ability to interpret and manipulate mathematical statements that use probability notation.
+Interpretation and manipulation of mathematical statements that use probability notation.

 Subject knowledge through implicit recall of key definitions and theorems.